First shots fired in the Revolution. “The shot heard ’round

 Boston Evacuated, MA

-British Navy moved to Halifax, NS, Canada and Washington’s
+British Navy moved to Halifax, NS, Canada and Washington’s Army occupied Boston.

 8 June 1776